bayzid-ibrahim/FIFA-WC-2026-Predictions/README.md

 Built with Python, pandas, scikit-learn, XGBoost and matplotlib.

 ## License
-MIT — see [LICENSE](LICENSE).
+MIT — see (LICENSE.md).
 Underlying datasets remain under their own licenses (see Kaggle pages).